fsn4k3/Directory-Finder/README.md

 # Directory-Finder
 This tool is engineered to facilitate the identification of sub-domains and directories through an efficient and targeted brute-force approach.
-Enhance your cybersecurity toolkit with this versatile tool for comprehensive web application testing. #Python #Cybersecurity #WebSecurity #BruteForce"
+Enhance your cybersecurity toolkit with this versatile tool for comprehensive web application testing.
 # Install